wpgodspeed/wp-godspeed/readme.txt

 Yes, every WP Godspeed CDN is PCI DSS compliant and HIPAA eligible.

 We have enabled additional services to assist with auditing purposes.

+= Does the plugin support Multisite? =

+Sorry, the plugin does not support Multisite at this time.

 == Screenshots ==